 Generally, every website is linked to a server that has a database that enables the webpage to exist.
 Without the back-end, there can be no proper front-end of the website.
 Webpages with no back-end development are called static sites but they are suitable only for small businesses.

 Back-end web development demands a strong knowledge of Python, Java, Ruby, .NET, and PHP.
 Maintaining the back-end of a website is quite strenuous as compared to maintaining the front-end.
 The reason behind this fact is the complexity of programming languages involved and the higher lines of code.

 The key duties of a back-end developer are as follows:

 In a nutshell, back-end development demands contemplation and critical thinking along with technical knowledge.
-That is why it pays more than front end development.
+However, that is why it pays more than front-end development.